Chris-grant1995/f1-epg-server/README.md

 Docker Compose allows you to define and run multi-container Docker applications.
 For this project, it simplifies running the F1 EPG server.

-1.  **Build and Run with Docker Compose:**
+1.  **Run with Docker Compose:**
     Navigate to the project root directory (where `docker-compose.yml` is located) and run:
     ```bash
     docker compose up -d
     ```
-    This command pulls the Docker image (if not already available locally), starts the container in detached mode (`-d`), and maps port 5001 (as defined in `docker-compose.yml`).
-The timezone is set to `Europe/London` by default in the `docker-compose.yml`, but you can override it by setting the `TZ` environment variable before running `docker compose up`.
+    This command pulls the Docker image (if not already available locally) and starts the container in detached mode (`-d`), mapping port 5001 (as defined in `docker-compose.yml`).
+The default timezone is set in the Dockerfile (`America/New_York`).

-    Example to run with a different timezone:
+    To override the default timezone using an environment variable:
     ```bash
-    TZ=America/New_York docker compose up -d
+    TZ=Europe/London docker compose up -d
     ```

 2.  **Access the EPG:**